Phone-GWP-group

 What about the cost to your business of their complaints, reluctance to place their repeat business with you and the damage to your reputation?

-An explanation of closed cell foam materials
+An explanation of closed-cell foam materials

-Protective foam inserts can actually take many forms.
+Protective foam inserts can take many forms.

 Protective foam inserts